Lorenz Metz: Chicago Bears

 After going undrafted in the 2023 NFL draft, Metz signed with the Chicago Bears as a college free agent on 6 May 2023 and was waived on 26 July 2023.
 He later had a tryout with the New York Giants but was not on an NFL roster during the 2023 season.

 Tampa Bay Buccaneers

 On 15 April 2024, Metz signed with the Tampa Bay Buccaneers via the NFL's International Player Pathway program; as an IPP player he did not count against the 90-man offseason roster limit.
 He spent the 2024 season on Tampa Bay’s practice squad under the international exemption and was re-signed to a futures contract after the season, with the club noting his international exception for 2025.

 On August 26, 2025, Metz was waived by the Buccaneers as part of final roster cuts and re-signed to the practice squad the next day.

+New England Patriots

+On January 13, 2026, Metz was signed to the New England Patriots' practice squad.
+On February 11, he signed a reserve/futures contract with New England.

+On August 30, 2026, Metz was released by the Patriots as part of final roster cuts and signed to the practice squad the next day.